-- In recognition that the preservation of the integrity of the public contracting and purchasing process of the City is vital and is a matter of great public interest, the Council determines and declares that: - The procedures of the City for determining with whom the City transacts business exist to secure for the public the benefits of free, fair, and open competition among those persons whose conduct reflects good citizenship for the public. - The opportunity to bid on public entity contracts or to supply goods and services to the City or to otherwise transact business with the City is a privilege, not a right. - (3) In order to preserve the integrity of the public contracting and purchasing process, the privilege of transacting business with the City should be denied to persons involved in certain crimes other than in exceptional circumstances and only

-- It is the intent of the Council to provide sufficient authority to the City, its departments and independent agencies, to ensure the integrity of public contracting and purchasing. - It is the intent of the Council that any contract (5) entered into in violation of this Section shall not be void, but that the contract be voidable at the option of the Council.
-Nothing herein modifies the City's right to terminate a contract in accordance with its terms. - Unless the application of this Section shall be waived by the Council, the City shall not enter into a contract: - With an individual who has been convicted of a public entity crime within the past three years in a local, state or federal court; - With a corporation, partnership or other business entity whose affairs and policies are legally or factually individual (either controlled by an directly or through intermediaries) convicted of a public entity crime within the past three years in a local, state or federal court; or - (3) With a corporation, partnership or other business entity which is owned by a corporation, partnership or other indirectly entity (either directly or intermediaries) convicted of a public entity crime within the past three years.
+- (a) In recognition that the preservation of the integrity of the public contracting and purchasing process of the City is vital and is a matter of great public interest, the City Council determines and declares that: - (1) The procedures of the City for determining with whom the City transacts business exist to secure for the public the benefits of free, fair, and open competition among those persons whose conduct reflects good citizenship for the public. - (2) The opportunity to bid on public entity contracts or to supply goods and services to the City or to otherwise transact business with the City is a privilege, not a right. - (3) In order to preserve the integrity of the public contracting and purchasing process, the privilege of transacting business with the City should be denied to persons involved in certain crimes other than in exceptional circumstances and only after review by the City Council. - (4) It is the intent of the City Council to provide sufficient authority to the City, its departments and independent agencies, to ensure the integrity of public contracting and purchasing.
+To the extent any provision contained herein is in direct conflict with Chapter 255, Chapter 287, or other provisions of the statutes of the State of Florida, Florida Statutes shall control and govern. - (5) It is the intent of the City Council that any contract entered into in violation of this Section shall not be void, but that the contract be voidable at the option of the City Council.
+Nothing herein modifies the City's right to terminate a contract in accordance with its terms. - (b) Unless the application of this Section shall be waived by the City Council, the City shall not enter into a contract: - (1) With an individual who has been convicted of a public entity crime within the past three years in a local, state or federal court; - (2) With a corporation, partnership or other business entity whose affairs and policies are legally or factually controlled by an individual (either directly or through intermediaries) convicted of a public entity crime within the past three years in a local, state or federal court; or - (3) With a corporation, partnership or other business entity which is owned by a corporation, partnership or other business entity (either directly or indirectly through intermediaries) convicted of a public entity crime within the past three years. - (4) With any company, individual or entity who employs individuals who are not legally authorized to be in the United States of America.
+Any company, individual or entity entering into a contract with the City of Jacksonville shall verify all workers are properly authorized and legally permitted to perform work in the United States by E-verify or other similar verification methods.

-Any contract entered into in violation of this subsection is voidable at the option of the Council.
+Any contract entered into in violation of this subsection is voidable at the option of the City Council.